Ormesby Hall garden in winter

-As we reopen in February 2019 catch the contrasting greens of the dark holly and the lighter shades of laurels in the formal garden.
+Winter offers a different perspective in the garden, as the bright flowers sleep, the trees take centre stage, with the contrasting greens of the dark holly and the lighter shades of laurels in the formal garden.
 The welcome sight of snowdrops will herald the reawakening of the garden and the promise of more colour, as they are followed closely by the emergence of the yellow winter aconites.

-The garden can be explored in all its winter glory in February, where visitors can wander amongst the bare trees admiring the spring bulbs at their feet.
+The garden can be explored in all its winter glory in December and February, where visitors can enjoy the bare beauty of the garden, with the striking bare branches, before the spring bulbs appear in early 2020.

 The strikingly crisp vines of the yew hedges contrasting with the bare skeletal branches of the wistreia and roses.
 Winter can be a magical time in the garden as the trees can truly be seen without their leafy coats and interesting marks upon the trees can be found and hidden nests.